Log Home Repairs

 Ten Common Log Home Repairs and How to Avoid Them

-There are a few repair situations that we encounter over and over.
+There are a few repair situations that we see over and over.
 Most of them would be preventable if the homeowner had known about potential problem areas and taken simple steps to avoid them.

-Here are ten log home repair and restoration issues that we encounter often and what someone can do to prevent them.
+Here are ten common log home repair and restoration issues and how to prevent them.
 Some of the photos show log repair after the work has been done.

 Water splash-back from decks

 This occurs when rainwater runs off the roof, bounces off a deck and continually wets the nearby logs.
 If allowed to continue without treatment, the logs can eventually weaken and decay.
 This can be a much larger problem if ignored, as the decay can spread into the house sills and even the floor framing.
 To prevent this, install gutters to redirect the water.
 Also, recoat any logs close to the deck more frequently to keep them dry and in good condition.

-Water splashing back from bulkheads or other appendages
+Water splash back from bulkheads or other attachments

 Anything attached to your house or stacked next to your house can cause

 splash-back issues.
 Bulkheads, air conditions, electrical services and trash containers, for example, can all be problematic for nearby logs.
 Monitor the wall logs above and to the sides of these vulnerable areas.
 Gutters and periodic log recoating are essential here as well.

 Shrubs planted too closely to the house